ClearControl/ClearControl/README.md

 ### RTlib - Real-Time and High-Performance Control Library ###

-RTlib philosophy is that it is possible to design control software in Java for high-performance microscopes with a minimum of native code by leveraging the best Java practices and libraries available.
+ClearControl philosophy is that it is possible to design control software in Java for high-performance microscopes with a minimum of native code by leveraging the best Java practices and libraries available.

-Current version: 1.0

 ### How to build the project? ###

-* Building RTlib
+* Building ClearControl:
-To build RTlib you need Gradle build tool - http://www.gradle.org/overview
-Tip: Make sure that the gradle executable is in your path.

 to build the project:

-    gradle build
+    ./gradlew build

 To generate eclipse project files:

-    gradle eclipse
+    ./gradlew eclipse

 To clean-up modified eclipse project files:

-    gradle cleanEclipse
+    ./gradlew cleanEclipse

-That's it, now you can import all RTlib projects in Eclipse.
+That's it, now you can import the ClearControl project in Eclipse.

 * Dependencies